Share

 Lower Interest Rates

 One of the biggest advantages of using a 401k loan to pay off credit card debt is the lower interest rate.
 Credit cards often have high interest rates, sometimes exceeding 20%.
-In contrast, a 401k loan typically has an interest rate of around 5% to 7%.
-This means you could save a significant amount on interest payments.
-Plus, the interest you pay on a 401k loan goes back into your retirement account, essentially paying yourself rather than a credit card company.
+On the other hand, a 401k loan typically has an interest rate that is 1 to 2% above the prime rate.
+This means you could save a significant amount on interest payments in the long term as opposed to high interest credit card accounts.
+Moreover, the interest you pay on a 401k loan goes back into your retirement account, so you are essentially paying yourself back rather than a credit card company.

 No Impact on Credit Score

-Taking out a 401k loan does not affect your credit score.
-Since it's not reported to credit bureaus, it won't show up on your credit report.
+When you take out a 401k loan it does not affect your credit score.
+In this scenario, you're not actually borrowing money from a lender, you're borrowing money from yourself.
+Additionally, since it's not reported to credit bureaus, it won't show up on your credit report.
 This can be a relief if you're trying to improve your credit score.
-Unlike other loans, there's no credit check involved, so your credit history won't impact your ability to borrow.
+Unlike other loans, there's no credit check involved, so your credit history won't impact your ability to borrow in the future.

 Paying Yourself Back